This easy tutorial will show you how to make an outdoor succulent wall planter or vertical garden in just a few simple steps.

 This is a super easy succulent wall planter made out of an inexpensive home improvement store item.
 The best part is you can recreate this vertical planter in less than an hour!

 The backyard at our old townhome was a very small space.
 We use the term backyard lightly because really it’s just a gloried 20 x 10-foot space that has a privacy fence around it.

 You can’t ask for a whole lot when you live in the middle of Houston, the land of downtown townhomes and people that don’t know how to drive around bicycles, ha!

-As I was saying, it’s just enough space for a little dining area, a few plants, and an awkward empty space along the patio drain.
+As we were saying, it’s just enough space for a little dining area, a few plants, and an awkward empty space along the patio drain.